-Lily, age 6, takes the role of the herd leader.
+Lily, takes the role of the herd leader.
 She is protective of her friends, and will approach anyone she thinks may impact the dynamic of the herd.
 Lily is the most social of our girls and loves to pose for photos.
 She is also calm and loves to lean on you and give kisses on your cheek.

-Everyone calls Brownette, age 5, Brownie!
-She is very sweet, gentle and sometimes protective when a stranger appears.
+Everyone calls Brownette, Brownie! is very sweet, gentle and sometimes protective when a stranger appears.
 Brownie loves to eat everyone’s food!
 She flips her bowl and prefers eating outside the bowl.
 Her favorite pastimes include rolling in the dirt and sneaking into the barn.
 She also charms Bill and follows him around.

-Jili is an Italian Maremma Sheepdog with a happy, bouncy personality.
+Jili , is an Italian Maremma Sheepdog with a happy, bouncy personality.
 She tries very hard to have good manners, but she is just so excited to see you all the time.
 Jake and Jili complement each other; she learns from him, supports him and makes sure the herd is safe at all times!
 She loves to eat, and loves the opportunity to learn new commands, as long as there is a TREAT as her reward!

 Jake is a Great Pyrenees is about 140 pounds and growing.
 Our gentle giant, calm and easy going.
 The breed is very stubborn—Jake will do what we want him to do after he decides that it is his idea!
 Great Pyrenees are nocturnal, so he is on guard for predators while we sleep.
 He loves to meet people at the gate and check them out, and frequents town and Longwood University campus to give people a chance to hug and share some love!